riccardoperra/ngx-reactive-loading/README.md

 ## Basic usage

-The loading store is the core of this library, it allows handling different loading states through your application.
+The loading store is a key value object that allows handling multiple loading states through your application.

-To create a loading store that will track all your loading states, you must call the `createLoadingStore` function specifying the properties that will be tracked.
+To create a loading store that persist the given loading states, you must invoke the `createLoadingStore` function specifying the properties that will be observed and updated.

 ```ts
 type LoadingStoreState = {